 Ready to get started with social media marketing for your dental office?
 Great!

 Just like with any other marketing strategy, you need a plan if you want to be successful.
 It will come down to who you’ll be targeting, how often you’ll engage with them, what content you’ll be sharing, and how you can produce that content.

 Your social media audience

 Do you have personas defined for your ideal dental patients?
-If so, then you already have a clear picture of who you are trying to engage with through social media.
+If so, then you already have a clear picture of who you are trying to engage with through your dental social media.
 If you don’t have personas mapped out, then at least try to clarify the characteristics of your “best” patients.
 Age, gender, family size, income, and interests are some of the primary traits to consider.
 Sharing content that is tailored for that audience will greatly increase the amount of engagement you generate, as well as the size of the online following you build.